owmo-dev/owmo-dev/README.md

 - 📝 &nbsp; Read articles on my [development blog](https://blog.ctrlshiftmake.com/)
 - 📅 &nbsp; Available for comissions, consulting or collaboration

-I accept ETH tips, donations, NFTs, etc. to `ctrlshiftmake.eth` if you feel you'd like tipping me for the work I've shared here
+I accept ETH tips, donations, NFTs, etc. to `ctrlshiftmake.eth` if you feel like tipping me as thanks for the work I'm sharing here